rhyolight/numenta-web/packages/numenta.com/pages/company/events/2019/03/01/cosyne-2019.md

 ---
 author: Numenta
-description: 'VP of Research Subutai Ahmad and Dr. Carmen Varela from MIT will be presenting a poster, "A Dendritic Mechanism for Dynamic Routing and Control in the Thalamus" at Cosyne 2019 in Lisbon, Portugal.'
+description: 'Numenta VP of Research Subutai Ahmad and Dr. Carmen Varela from MIT will be presenting a poster, "A Dendritic Mechanism for Dynamic Routing and Control in the Thalamus" at Cosyne 2019 in Lisbon, Portugal.'
 date: 2019/03/01
 event:
   what: "A Dendritic Mechanism for Dynamic Routing and Control in the Thalamus"